googlemaps/google-maps-ios-utils/README.md

 ]
 ```

-In addition to this, you will also have to include the `GoogleMaps` dependency using one of the available installation options (CocoaPods, Carthage, or manual)
+In addition to this, you will also have to include the `GoogleMaps` dependency using one of the available installation options (CocoaPods, XFFramework, or manual).

+## Sample App

+See the README for the Swift and Objective-C samples apps in [/samples](samples).

+## Documentation

+Read documentation about this utility library on [developers.google.com](https://developers.google.com/maps/documentation/ios-sdk/utility) or within the [/docs](docs) directory.

-## Samples and Example Usage
+## Usage

-e.g. Displaying KML data
+### Displaying KML data

 ```swift
 import GoogleMapsUtils